Iwahig Prison and Penal Farm: Land distribution

 In 1955, President Ramon Magsaysay promulgated Administrative Order No. 20 which allowed the distribution of colony lands for cultivation by deserving colonists.
 This was implemented by the Secretary of Justice Pedro T. Tuazon. and Agriculture and Natural Resources Secretary Juan G. Rodriguez, who granted qualified colonist six hectares of land.

 President Carlos P. Garcia created a committee on August 16, 1959 to study the state of national prisons.
 The prisoners in Iwahig were divided into two groups, settlers and colonists.
-The settlers are prisoners whose applications for land to cultivate have been approved.
+The settlers were prisoners whose applications for land to cultivate had been approved.
 Tools, dwellings and beasts of burden were furnished by the government.
 Expenditures incurred for their maintenance and for their families were reimbursed from the products of their farms.
-Settlers receive any amount of money they have loaned after the government deducts their obligations.
+Settlers received any amount of money they had loaned after the government deducted their obligations.

 During that time, Iwahig was subdivided into four zones or districts: Central sub-colony with an area of 14700 ha; Sta.
 Lucia with 9685 ha; Montible with 8000 ha and Inagawan with 13000 ha.